-b) Competition may be stopped at a point in time (Time Stop).
+- b) Competition may be stopped at a point in time (Time Stop).
 For example, when an emergency happens that puts all the paddlers in the water at risk, like an electric storm, shark alert, or any situation natural or otherwise, that requires everybody out of the water immediately.
 Under this situation ALL the paddlers still in the water at the time of the alert will be tied in the same position and with the same points.
-It does not matter where they are at the time of the alarm.

-c) Tied racers will share the place and points equivalent to the sum of all the remaining points and places of tied racers divided by the number of tied racers.

-- No electronic recording or filming in official ISA meetings without prior ISA written xxiv. approval.

-- Each entrant must sign the indemnity declaration on the Entry Form before the XXV. event.
-If under 18, the parent or guardian must sign.

-- xxvi.
-The organizers reserve the right to reject or cancel any entry.

-- xxvii.
-Specific Official roles for racing management staff, whom will oversee all technical aspect of this event:

-- 1. Event Director

-- 2. Technical Director

-- 3. Race Director
+It does not matter where they are at the time of the alarm. - c) Tied racers will share the place and points equivalent to the sum of all the remaining points and places of tied racers divided by the number of tied racers. - xxv.
+No electronic recording or filming in official ISA meetings without prior ISA written approval. - xxvi.
+Each entrant must sign the indemnity declaration on the Entry Form before the event.
+If under 18, the parent or guardian must sign. - xxvii.
+The organizers reserve the right to reject or cancel any entry. - xxviii.
+The Event "Race Committee" shall be composed of the following racing management staff, who will oversee all technical aspect of this event: - 1.
+Manager of Event Operations - 2.
+Technical Director - 3.
+Race and / or Surf Director[s] - 4.
+Beachmaster

-- 4. Deputy Race Director

-- 5. Beachmaster